Anastacia: 2025–present: #NTK25 Live In Concert albums

+Her live album and DVD, "#NTK25 - Live in Concert" was released By Stars by Edel on January 16, 2026.
+In 2026, she appeared as a guest judge on Australian Idol and RuPaul's Drag Race: UK vs. the World.

+Her album, Symphonic Revolution, is set to be released in November 2026.
+It is a compilation of her biggest hits with an orchestra.

 Philanthropy

 Anastacia has supported many nonprofit organizations and attended various charity events such as Life Ball in 2006 (Europe's largest annual AIDS charity event), Make a Difference, and Challenge for the Children.
 Anastacia was one of the fifteen artists to record their take on a Disney song on the compilation album Disneymania (2002).
 She recorded "Someday My Prince Will Come" from Snow White and the Seven Dwarfs.
 It is also included on the Collector's Edition of her second album, Freak of Nature.
 Anastacia performed a cover of AC/DC's "You Shook Me All Night Long" with Celine Dion at the VH1 Divas Las Vegas, a concert to benefit The VH1 Save The Music Foundation.
 The song was featured on the Divas Las Vegas live album.

 In 2003, Anastacia performed at the charity event 46664, organized by Nelson Mandela to raise awareness of AIDS.
 She sang with Beyoncé, U2, and Queen, and also contributed to the song "Amandla", recording the song and providing some of the lyrics.
 Annie Lennox joined forces with Anastacia and 22 other female artists to raise awareness of the transmission of HIV to unborn children in West Africa, Central Africa, Southern Africa, and Southeast Africa.
 The single "Sing" was released on World AIDS Day, 1 December 2007, in conjunction with Annie Lennox's appearance at the Nelson Mandela 46664 concert in South Africa.

 After being diagnosed with cancer, Anastacia created "The Anastacia Fund" in partnership with Estée Lauder.
 The organisation helps raise awareness about breast cancer and the importance of mammograms for women 35 and under.
 She has expressed concerns that women under 40 are generally not targeted for screenings except in cases with a family history of breast cancer, and she wants to help make a difference after a mammogram helped save her own life.
 Anastacia began selling her stage clothing on eBay, donating a portion to the Breast Cancer Research Foundation.
 The auctions were hosted by an eBay Trading Assistant and Certified Business Consultant.
 New listings began every Friday for six months.
 In 2008, she performed at the "Pink Ribbon Gala" in Stockholm along with nine female artists who have fought breast cancer.
 She also appeared on "Divas II", a benefit concert along with many other female artists, and performed at the ChildLine Concert in Dublin, Ireland.